Best Incident Response Software Shortlist

 Here are some answers to common questions about incident response software:

-How can you ensure the effectiveness of an incident response plan?
+How can you ensure the effectiveness of an incident response plan with software?

 How does behavioral analytics enhance incident response?